SeleniumHQ/seleniumhq.github.io/docs_source_files/content/grid/grid_4/components_of_a_grid.zh-cn.md

 {{% notice info %}}
 <i class="fas fa-language"></i> Page being translated from
 English to Chinese.
 Do you speak Chinese?
-Help us to translate  ## 转发器(hub) it by sending us pull requests! * 中间人和管理者
+Help us to translate it by sending us pull requests!
 {{% /notice %}}

 > Work in progress